-The BOP scheme is monitored and reviewed by a Steering Group of representatives from partner organisations, who will look at the numbers of books borrowed and prescribed.
+The BOP service is monitored and reviewed by a Steering Group of representatives from partner organisations.
+They look at the number of books borrowed and prescribed, feedback from prescribers and users, and any suggestions for new titles on an annual basis.
 BOP users can add their comments on the books via the Rate and Review link on the BOP webpage.
 The Steering Group will review the comments and use of the books, together with any suggestions for new titles on a six-monthly basis.
 In addition, the group is keen to receive any feedback on the service both from prescribers and BOP users – for contact details see Contact Us below.

 Once I have a prescription, what do I do with it?

 Your GP or mental health professional will give you a prescription to take to the library, where staff will help you to find the book.
 There are 21 libraries which have BOP collections but they can also be obtained for you free of charge from any other local library or mobile library in Warwickshire, or via the Home Library Service.